stackwork/stackwork/README.md

 ### Run groovy unit tests against an image built in your project

-To allow your tests access to the service's (i.e. running container) host and port, you need to make your tests depend on the `runDockerCompose` task and use the serviceInfo from the docker object populated by that task:
+To allow your tests access to the service's (i.e. running container) host and port, you need to make your tests depend on the `runDockerCompose` task and use the serviceInfo from the stackwork object populated by that task:

     // build.gradle
     tasks.test.doFirst {
-      project.docker.services.each { serviceName, serviceInfo ->
+      project.stackwork.services.each { serviceName, serviceInfo ->
         serviceInfo.each { infoKey, infoVal ->
-          systemProperties["docker.$serviceName.$infoKey"] = infoVal
+          systemProperties["stackwork.$serviceName.$infoKey"] = infoVal
         }
       }
     }.dependsOn tasks.runDockerCompose